ZukisaNante/EAGLE/README.md

 ---
 ### LICENSE TERMS

-> - MICROSOFT SOFTWARE LICENSE TERMS (under MIT)
+> - Bulma Framework
-> - vs code is free and has a lot of extensions and one of them is Bulma (dependency) is respective to the microsoft license.
-> - As junior developers of BeCode we preseve limited rights of our code but also use the MIT Licence.
+> - EAGLE MIT Licence.
 > - Image rights: https://jetpackaviation.com/
 ---
 Any questions?
 If yes, then give us a call from the mobile number available from our website (see the link at the top of the page.)